I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 Indeed, there is not.

-I don’t know any other Rock.”
+I do not know any other Rock.”

-The things that they delight in will not profit.
+The things that they treasure are worthless.

-10 Who has fashioned a god,
+10 Who has fashioned a god

 or molds an image that is profitable for nothing?

-and the workmen are mere men.
+the craftsmen are mere men.

 Let them all be gathered together.